 Characteristic is the graph between the two dependent quantities.
-It shows the steady state characteristic of DC generators.
-The characteristic of the DC generators explain the relations between the loads, excitation and terminals voltage through graph.
+It shows the steady-state characteristic of DC generators.
+The characteristic of the DC generators explains the relations between the loads, excitation and terminals voltage through the graph.
 Following are the three important characteristics of a DC Generator.

 This characteristic gives the variation of generating voltage or no-load voltage with field current at a constant speed.
 It is also called no-load or open circuit characteristic.